Don’t Wish You Could Rewind the Clock

-Of all the unwise things I have done, there are some that have scarred me for life and I think about these more than others.
-In fact, I will likely think about them the rest of my life no matter how much I try not to think of them.
+Of all the unwise things I have done, there are some that have scarred me for life, and I think about these more than others.
+In fact, I will likely think about them for the rest of my life, no matter how much I try not to think of them.
 While I no longer allow them to impact my emotions, I will not be able to erase them from my memory.
 Do you have some like this?

 If I Could Rewind the Clock of Time

-A couple weeks ago I was thinking about something I wish I had never done.
+A couple of weeks ago, I was thinking about something I wish I had never done.
 I then started thinking, if I could rewind the clock and do some things differently, would I?

 This is not to say that I am totally happy with my life and who I am.
 I am scarred.
 I have warts.
 I am far from perfect.
 I still do things I regret.